Cha Young-hyun: 2019–2020 season

-2020-2021
+2020–2021 season

 Cha only competed at the 2021 South Korean Figure Skating Championships during this season, where he won the bronze medal.

-2021-2022
+He switched coaches from Hong Ye-Seul to Choi Hyung-kyung following the season.

+2021–2022 season

-Cha began his season by respectively finishing seventh and fourth at 2021 JGP Slovakia and 2021 JGP Slovenia.
+Cha started season by respectively finishing seventh and fourth at 2021 JGP Slovakia and 2021 JGP Slovenia.
 After finishing fourth at the 2022 South Korean Figure Skating Championships, Cha concluded his season by finishing nineteenth at the 2022 World Junior Championships.

-2022-2023
+2022–2023 season

-Cha began his season with a silver medal at 2022 JGP France.
+Cha began the season with a silver medal at 2022 JGP France.
 He then went on to compete on the senior level at 2022 CS Nebelhorn Trophy, where he placed tenth.
 At the 2022 JGP Poland I, Cha's second Junior Grand Prix assignment, he finished fourth.
 One month later, Cha competed at the 2022 CS Ice Challenge, where he placed tenth.
+He would then place sixth at the 2023 South Korean Championships.

+Due Cha having previously finished second at the 2022 Korean Universiade, he was selected to represent South Korea at the 2023 Winter World University Games in January, where he would finish seventh.

+2023–2024 season

+Cha started the season by winning the silver medal at the 2023 Asian Open Trophy before coming in seventh at the 2023 CS Finlandia Trophy.
+In January, he finished sixth at the 2024 South Korean Championships.

+Selected to compete at the 2024 Four Continents in Shanghai, China, Cha finished fourteenth.

+2024–2025 season

+Cha began the season in October by competing at the 2024 Korean Universiade and Asian Games Qualifiers, where he finished fourth.
+With this result, Cha was selected to represent South Korea at the 2025 Winter World University Games.
+He then went on to finish seventh at the annual Korean Ranking Competition and at the 2025 South Korean Championships.

+In mid-January, he placed twelfth at the 2025 Winter World University Games in Turin, Italy.